astronomer/docs/learn/get-started-with-airflow.md

 ## Step 7: Run the new DAG

 Go back to the Airflow UI to view your new DAG.
-Airflow will parse the `/dags` directory for changes to existing files every 30 seconds and new files every 5 minutes.
+Airflow parses the `/dags` directory for changes to existing files every 30 seconds and new files every 5 minutes.

 :::tip